Back to the home page

 Since Canonical releases LTS versions with a two-year interval, you can always choose to "go LTS".
 No matter how new your hardware is.
-As far as support for new hardware is concerned, there's only a temporary difference of a few months between the latest LTS version and more recent intermediate versions.
+As far as support for new hardware is concerned, there's only a temporary difference of a few months between the latest LTS version and more recent intermediate standard versions.

 For 64-bit Ubuntu, there may still be a little less applications available and a little less hardware drivers.
 Yet I advise to choose 64-bit, because that unleashes the full power of your hardware.